maxbrixner/mrkr2/README.md

 A tool to label pages, blocks and text within images and PDF files

+## License

 mrkr © 2025 by Max Brixner is licensed under CC BY-NC 4.0.

-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/ or read the [licence file](LICENSE).

 ## Getting Started 🚀